Easter Dinner Ideas

 How Much Ham to Serve?

 We live by our spiral sliced bone-in ham for the holidays.
-A serving size is 3 to 4 ounces, and the recommended weight is about 10 pounds for 15 to 20 people.
-However, I like to have leftovers so I tend to go with the lower number of people for that size.
+A serving size can vary from person to person, so I recommended about 10 pounds for 10 to 12 people.
+However, I like to have leftovers so I tend to go with eight people for that size.

 You can freeze leftovers for up to 3 months, or use it within a few days in casseroles, or for making ham biscuits.